MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We provide a NVIDIA GPU-accelerated Library for \ac{MPPI}. \item We provide a C++/CUDA API that allows for arbitrary dynamics and cost function definitions while maintaining high computational performance.
+Our contributions are summarized as follows: \begin{itemize} \item We provide a NVIDIA GPU-accelerated Library\footnote{Library code is located at \url{https://github.com/ACDSLab/MPPI-Generic}} for \ac{MPPI}. \item We provide a C++/CUDA API that allows for arbitrary dynamics and cost function definitions while maintaining high computational performance.
 We show simple examples of extending various parts of the library to give researchers an idea of how they could customize this library for their own needs. \item We show computational comparisons with other popular \ac{MPPI} libraries across a variety of computational hardware. \end{itemize}

-The rest of the paper is organized as follows: In \cref{sec:Problem_Formulation}, we provide the general problem formulation of a stochastic optimization problem and discuss the building blocks of the MPPI-Generic Library.
+The rest of the paper is organized as follows: In \cref{sec:Problem_Formulation}, we provide the general problem formulation of a stochastic trajectory optimization problem, introduce various extensions to \ac{MPPI}, and discuss the building blocks of the MPPI-Generic Library.
 In \cref{sec:performance}, we discuss implementation details of our library and performance parameters available to the user to tweak.
 In \cref{sec:structure}, we show how to use the library through coding examples.
 In \cref{sec:benchmarks}, we show computational comparisons of our library against other implementations of \ac{MPPI}.
 Finally, we state our conclusions in \cref{sec:conclusion}.